 The beginning elevations (cm) for Level 2 were as follows: NE 25, SE 23, SW 20, NW 12, Center 20.
 The excavation objectives for this level were to trowel the level, check for artifacts, and to level out the elevations of the unit.
 It was especially difficult to trowel in the NW corner due to a large amount of roots.
 The artifact density of the level was low/moderate.
 Artifacts recovered included ceramic sherds, plastic pieces, nails, metal pieces, and charcoal.
 The soil was uniform in texture and color across the unit.
 The Munsell reading for this soil was 3/2, or "very dark grayish brown".
 The texture was grainy sand and the moisture content was damp.
 There were some rocks and pebbles, fine roots, and larger roots.
+There was a larger root sticking out of the west wall.
+This level appeared to be the start of a midden.
 The ending elevations (cm) for Level 2 were as follows: NE 25, SE 25, SW 22, NW 22, Center 23.
 The depth of excavation for this level started at 12cm and ended at 25cm.